niraj1076/DBMS-Data-Base-Managment-system-replica-/README.md

 - This is a project that replicate the Data Base Managment System.
 - This is project that how the query the internal query works.
 - It also show how we split the query.
+- For now this DBMS only works on the tabe named student(Rollno, name, age, marks).

 /* The query we can we use in this project
  *  Insert query
+ *  insert into student value (Name) (Age) (Marks)
- *  insert into student value Rahul 23 67
+ *  insert into student value Rahul 23 88
  * _______________________________________________________
  *  select query
  *  select * from student